Luana Carolina: Ultimate Fighting Championship

 Carolina faced Molly McCann on March 19, 2022, at UFC Fight Night 204.
 She lost the fight via knockout in round three.

 Carolina faced Joanne Wood on March 18, 2023, at UFC 286.
 She lost the bout via split decision.

 Carolina faced Ivana Petrović on July 1, 2023, at UFC on ESPN 48.
 She won the fight via unanimous decision.

 Carolina faced Julija Stoliarenko on February 3, 2024, at UFC Fight Night 235.
 At the weigh-ins, Carolina weighed in at 128 pounds, two pounds over the women's flyweight non-title fight limit.
 Her bout proceeded at catchweight with Carolina forfeiting an undisclosed percentage of her purse, which went to Stoliarenko.
 She won the fight via technical knockout in the third round.

 Carolina faced Lucie Pudilová on July 20, 2024, at UFC on ESPN 60.
 She won the fight by unanimous decision.

 Carolina was scheduled to face Montana De La Rosa on March 1, 2025 at UFC Fight Night 253.
 However, the bout was scrapped as a result of Carolina's botched weight cut.

 Moving up to bantamweight, Carolina faced Michelle Montague on September 28, 2025, at UFC Fight Night 260.
 Despite being deducted one point due to an illegal upkick, Carolina lost the fight via unanimous decision.

+Carolina was scheduled to face Melissa Mullins on March 21, 2026 at UFC Fight Night 270.
+However, Carolina weighed in at 144 pounds, eight pounds over the women's bantamweight non-title fight limit, which led to the cancellation of the bout.

+On April 1, 2026, it was reported that Carolina was removed from the UFC roster.